 Research reveals that all mammals possess three specific proteins located in the nose that function as scent receptors.
-One such protein identified as V1R is thought by experts to enable a mammal to distinguish separate scents in a compound.
-To compare, humans possess two variations of the V1R protein, dogs possess nine variations, and cats possess 30 variations.
-What this reveals is that a cat’s sense of smell is far superior to most other mammals.
+One such protein, identified as V1R, enables a mammal to distinguish separate scents in a compound.

 Your Cat and Essential Oils – Sensitivity in the Liver